 In order to keep control of her dowry and maintain the freedom not to marry, Lady Minerva Bellingham agrees to settle her brother’s gaming debts by working as a servant at Lord Rafe Drummond’s country estate for three months.
 Rafe can’t believe the beautiful, cold paragon of the ton didn’t call him out when he proposed the scandalous bargain.
 An unexpected passion turns their hatred into love, but neither can outrun their demons.

 (Jillian’s note: Double congrats, Laura!
-She sold both her manuscripts to Samhain via her agent, Kevan Lyon.
-Release dates: May and November 2015)
+She sold both her historical manuscripts to Samhain and her 3 book football contemporary series to St. Martins’ Press via her agent, Kevan Lyon.
+To be released in 2015)

 My Regency CHARLENE AND THE DUCHESS FACTORY is also my first GH final.
 I’m beyond thrilled.

 (Jillian’s note: Lenore won the 2014 Golden Heart Historical Romance award.
 She’s represented by ICM literary agent Alexandra Machinist.)

 A HERO TO HOLD finaled in 2012, so finaling in the Golden Heart again means I’m close to selling and realizing my dream!

 THE UNSEDUCIBLE EARL